chrisbrierley/PMIP4-midHolocene/data/README.md

 # PMIP4-midHolocene Data
 This directory holds the data for the scripts to run off.
+It has a presumed directory structure of the output netcdfs for each experiment being in their own subdirectory and named following the standard CVDP pattern.
+I.e.

+data/exptname/modelname_exptname.cvdp_data.YYYY-YYYY.nc

 If this directory is empty then please move into ../scripts and run `./download_cvdp_data_tar.sh`.
 If you are running this a pangeo binder, then you will need to do that command in a [terminal](https://jupyterlab.readthedocs.io/en/stable/user/terminal.html) first.